emissary-ingress/emissary/reference/configuration.md

   # readiness probe defaults on, but you can disable it.
   # readiness_probe:
   #   enabled: false

-  # TLS configuration defaults to configuration based on certificate discovery.
-  # See below for more.
-  # tls:
-  #   ...
 ```

 Everything in this file has a default that should cover most situations; it should only be necessary to include them to override the defaults in highly-custom situations.

-#### TLS

-When running in Kubernetes, Ambassador will look for the existence of certificate `secret`s for default configuration.
-When running using filesystem-based configuration, TLS must be explicitly configured.
-This process is examined in detail in the documentation on [TLS termination](../how-to/tls-termination.md) and [TLS client certificate authentication](../how-to/auth-tls-certs.md).

 #### Probes